lkgarcia/whitepaper/docs/02-balancing-autonomy-and-agency.md

 ## Conclusion

-Agentic AI offers retail banks powerful tools to streamline operations, personalize service, and enhance risk detection.
+Agentic AI offers banks powerful tools to streamline operations, personalize service, and enhance risk detection.
 But these benefits come with new risks. **Autonomy and agency must be carefully balanced**—excess in either can lead to compliance failures, customer harm, or systemic disruption.

 Fortunately, banks aren’t starting from scratch.
 Research and early industry lessons offer clear strategies: define autonomy levels, apply human oversight, and build in technical safeguards.
 This white paper outlined a practical path forward—clarify agent roles, anticipate failures, and govern through layered controls and phased deployment.